-The lack of wells screened in the Lower Aquifer in the Subbasin creates a data gap for hydraulic properties.
-Hydraulic conductivity has not been directly measured in the Subbasin; however, the lower Tuscan Formation (Units A and B) has a hydraulic conductivity estimate (via an aquifer test south of Deer Creek and North of Little Chico Creek) of 41-88 ft/day (Brown and Caldwell, 2013).
-Transmissivity of the lower parts of the Tuscan Formation (340-920 ft bgs) ranges from 5,415 ft2/day to 49,986 ft2/day south in the Los Molinos Subbasin (DWR, 2003).
-Storativity in the Los Molinos Subbasin is estimated to be 0.0025 and hydraulic conductivity is estimated to be 40 ft/day to 60 ft/day (Harrison, 1989; Ely, 1994; DWR, 2003).
-The Tehama Formation has an average transmissivity of 4,341 ft2/day, an average storativity of 0.00089, and an average hydraulic conductivity of 120 ft/day based on a 1989 constant discharge aquifer test at the Rancho Tehama Reserve in the Red Bluff Subbasin (McManus, 1993; DWR, 2003).
+The lower Tuscan Formation (Units A and B) has a hydraulic conductivity estimate (via an aquifer test south of Deer Creek and North of Little Chico Creek) of 41-88 ft/d (Brown and Caldwell, 2013).
+Transmissivity of the lower parts of the Tuscan Formation (340-920 ft bgs) ranges from 5,415 ft/d to 49,986 ft/d south in the Deer Creek area of the Subbasin (DWR, 2003).
+In the same areas, storativity is estimated to be 0.0025 and hydraulic conductivity is estimated to be 43 ft/d (DWR, 2003).
+The Tehama Formation has an average transmissivity of 4,341 ft/d, an average storativity of 0.00089, and an average hydraulic conductivity of 120 feet per day (ft/d) based on a 1989 constant discharge aquifer test at the Rancho Tehama Reserve in the Red Bluff Subbasin (McManus, 1993; DWR, 2003).

-2.2.1.6 Definable Bottom of Basin
+2.2.1.6.
+Definable Bottom of Basin

 The base of the post-Eocene continental deposits is defined as the bottom of the basin.
 The post-Eocene deposits are the deepest locations where fresh water may exist.
-Contours of the base of post-Eocene deposits (Figure 2-16) are on the base of the Upper Princeton Valley Fill in the majority of the Subbasin.
+Contours of the base of post-Eocene deposits (Figure 2-20) are on the base of the Upper Princeton Valley Fill in the majority of the Subbasin.
 The Upper Princeton Valley Fill is a transitional formation from marine to terrestrial deposition.
-Interstitial fresh and brackish water is contained in the Upper Princeton Valley Fill and fresh water can intersect with the formation in places (USGS, 1974; TFCWCD, 2012).
-Fresh water is defined as having a maximum EC of 3,000 μmhos/cm (Berkstresser, 1973).
-The base of fresh water is the shallowest in the north at elevations of near -800 to -1,200 ft msl and deepest in the west at elevations deeper than -2,000 ft msl (Figure 2-15; Berkstresser, 1973).
-The elevation of the base of fresh water, as depicted by the equal elevation contour lines, is interrupted in the northeast where the Chico Monocline possibly affects the depth to fresh water (Figure 2-15).
+Interstitial fresh and brackish water is contained in the Upper Princeton Valley Fill and fresh water can intersect with the formation in places (USGS, 1974; Tehama County FCWCD, 2012).
+Fresh water is defined as having a maximum electrical conductivity of 3,000 micromhos per centimeter (μmhos/cm) (Berkstresser, 1973).
+The base of fresh water in the Subbasin is shallowest in the east and southeast at elevations shallower than -1,200 ft, mean sea level (msl) and deepest in the west at elevations deeper than -2,000 ft, msl (Figure 2-15; Berkstresser, 1973).
+The elevation of the base of fresh water as depicted by the equal elevation contour lines is interrupted in the northeast where the Chico Monocline possibly affects the depth to fresh water.
 Fresh water depth based on electrical conductivity is corroborated by studies by DWR (2014).

-2.2.1.7 Surface Water Features and Areas of Recharge
+2.2.1.7.
+Surface Water Features and Areas of Recharge

-The primary surface water features in the Subbasin are the Sacramento River, Antelope Creek, Salt Creek, Craig Creek, and New Creek (Figure 2-31).
+The primary surface water features in the Subbasin are the Sacramento River, Dye Creek, Mill Creek, Deer Creek, Little Antelope Creek, and Antelope Creek (Figure 2-34).
 Flow of all these waterways occur throughout the year (perennial).
-The Sacramento River flows southward along the western boundary of the Subbasin, while Antelope Creek flows southward along the eastern boundary.
-The New Creek and several other tributaries in the northern part of the Subbasin contribute flow to Salt Creek, which enters the Sacramento River about two miles downstream of the Red Bluff Diversion Dam.
-Craig Creek is a distributary channel flowing from Antelope Creek.
-It has a relatively small drainage area and enters the Sacramento River slightly downstream of where Salt Creek enters the Sacramento River.
-There are several intermittent or ephemeral streams in the Subbasin.
-These streams are tributaries of the Sacramento River and have a general flow direction of north to south.
+The Sacramento River flows southward along the western boundary.
+Wildcat Creek and Little Wildcat Creek in the northern part of the Subbasin contribute to the flow of Dye Creek, which enters the Sacramento River approximately 1.5 miles downstream from where Antelope Creek enters the Sacramento River.
+Mill Creek enters the Sacramento River.
+Mill Creek enters the Sacramento River slightly downstream of where Dye Creek enters the Sacramento River.
+Deer Creek enters the Sacramento River in the southern portion of the Subbasin approximately 4 miles upstream from the southern boundary of the Subbasin.
+Little Antelope Creek flows through the northern area of the Subbasin where it flows into Antelope Creek approximately 5 miles north of the Sacramento River.
+There are several intermittent or ephemeral streams within the Subbasin, including Champlin Slough, Delaney Slough, Wildcat Creek and Brush Creek.
+These streams are tributaries of the Sacramento River and have a general flow direction of northeast to southwest.
 Several small seasonal ponds (surface area less than 10 acres) occur along streams, but there are no natural lakes or reservoirs within the Subbasin.